dcunited001/dcunited001.github.io/_posts/2016-02-01-composition-in-film-mise-en-vr.md

 This is a cross of VR and Theater, as in live theater.
 This starts out pretty cool, but gets way cooler with the advent of AR, around 2018.
-Think of a virtual chatroom, where you can watch people perform.
+Think of a virtual hangout, where you can watch people perform.

 > Uhh... not Twitch, it's not Twitch, although they're perfectly
 > positioned to capitalize on this.